The Guitars of Jimmy Page

 Giannini GWSCRA12-P Craviola

 The Giannini Craviola is an odd guitar of which Page had multiple.
 He used this to record “Tangerine,” as well as to perform the song live.
-Other than that, Page’s use of these guitars is minimal.
-They feature a lute-like body shape, slotted tuners, rosewood back and side, and a spruce top.
+Other than that, Page’s use of this guitar is minimal.
+The Craviola features a lute-like body shape, slotted tuners, rosewood back and side, and a spruce top.

 1971 Gibson EDS-1275 Doubleneck

-The 1971 Gibson EDS-1275 Doubleneck is easily one of Page’s iconic guitars.
-Jimmy got this guitar directly from Gibson so he could play “Stairway to Heaven” live.
-And despite never really using it for anything else, it’s one of the guitar’s most associated with him.
+The 1971 Gibson EDS-1275 Doubleneck is easily one of Page’s most iconic guitars.
+Jimmy got the double neck directly from Gibson specifically so that he could play “Stairway to Heaven” live.
+Despite never really using it for anything else, it’s one of the guitars most closely associated with him.

 As for specs, it has everything you’d expect on a typical Gibson other than having two necks.
 It’s a surprisingly normal guitar despite being such a unique design.